amosjyng/vcr-langchain/README.md

 - you no longer need to have real API keys defined for test execution in CI environments

 For more examples, see [the usages test file](tests/test_usage.py).

-### Why not just use VCR.py directly?

-- This offers higher-level, more human-readable recordings for inspection
-- This supports recordings of langchain tool interactions as well, which includes non-network requests such as command executions inside Bash or the Python REPL

 ### Pitfalls